-In this section (Table 5) are they key aspects of national policies and labour legislation with regards to occupational health and safety (OHS).
+In this section (Table 5) are they key aspects of national policies and labor legislation with regards tooccupational health and safety (OHS).

-Legislation Description and relevance Environmental Health The Act provides for the regulation of activities that may affect public health Services Act, 1991 (No. and the environment.
+Legislation Description and relevance Environmental Health The Act provides for the regulation of activities that may affect public Services Act, 1991 (No. healthand the environment.
 14 of 1991) Factories Act, 1955 Addresses health, safety, welfare, and special protective measures.
 (Cap.
-335) Accidents and Places a legal obligation on the employer to inform the Labour Commissioner Occupational Diseases in writing on the prescribed form, any accident involving any worker that (Notification) Act, arises out of and in the course of employment and which causes loss of life 1952 or serious bodily injury or disables a worker.
-The employer is also obligated to inform the Labour Commissioner on any occupational disease which he reasonable believes or suspects to have occurred among workers employed by him.
-The national legislation states that an employer shall not terminate the services of an employee on any of the following grounds: i) Trade union membership or participation in trade union activities outside working hours or, with the consent of the employer, within working hours; ii) Seeking office as, or acting as the capacity of, an employee representative, iii) Making a complaint or participating in proceedings against an employer involving an alleged violation of laws and regulation; iv) .
-Race, colour, sex, marital status, pregnancy, religion, political opinion, nationality or social origin; v) Reasonable absence from work due to family emergencies or responsibilities; vi) Absence from work during maternity leave as certified by a medical practitioner vii) Absence from work due to injury or illness provided that the employee submits a medical certificate to his employer by the third day of absence, and viii)Absence from work in the performance of jury service as required by law.
-Public Health Act, 1977 This Act regulates the environmental health issues, including monitoring of communicable diseases, in SVG and provides remedies for same.
+335) Accidents and Places a legal obligation on the employer to inform the Labor Occupational Diseases Commissionerin writing on the prescribed form, any accident involving (Notification) Act, any worker that arises out of and in the course of employment and which 1952 causes loss of life or serious bodily injury or disables a worker.
+The employer is also obligated to inform the Labor Commissioner on any occupational disease which he reasonable believes or suspects to have occurred among workers employedby him.
+The national legislation states that an employer shall not terminate the services of an employee on any of the following grounds: i) Trade union membership or participation in trade union activities outside working hours or, with the consent of the employer, within working hours; ii) Seeking officeas, or acting as the capacity of, an employee representative, iii) Making a complaint or participating in proceedings against an employer involving an alleged violation of laws and regulation; iv) .
+Race, colour, sex, marital status, pregnancy, religion, political opin nationality or social origin; v) Reasonable absence from work due to family emergencies or responsibilities; vi) Absence from work during maternity leave as certified by a medical practitioner vii) Absence from work due to injury or illness provided that the employee submits a medical certificate to his employer by the third day of absence, and viii)Absence from work in the performance of jury service as required by law.
+Public Health Act, 1977 This Act regulates the environmental health issues, including monitoring ofcommunicable diseases, in SVG and provides remedies for same.
+Public Health This Act revises and strengthens the powers of health officers as it regards (Amendment) Act, communicable diseases and remedies to be enacted in the case of non- 2020 2020 compliance.

-Table 5: Labour Legislation - Occupational Health and Safety
+Table 5: Labor Legislation - Occupational Health and Safety